ankitects/anki-manual/src/templates/styling.md

 ## Fading and Scrolling

 Anki will automatically scroll to the answer by default.
-It looks for a HTML element with id=answer, and scrolls to that.
+It looks for an HTML element with id=answer, and scrolls to that.
 You can place the id on a different element to adjust the scrolling position, or remove the id=answer to turn off scrolling.